Frequently Asked Questions

 Q: What are your opening hours?

-A: We are available to take enquiries daily between 9am-8pm.
-The physiotherapist works full-time for the NHS and is available for private appointments during the evening and at the weekend.
+A: We are available to take inquiries daily between 8am-8pm.
+The physiotherapist works part-time for the NHS and is available for private appointments during weekdays, evenings, and weekends.
+We aim to respond to you on the same day.
+However, in particularly busy periods, it may take us longer.

 Q: Why might I opt for private treatment, when I can get it for free on the NHS?

-A: There are many reasons for opting for private treatment such as more personalised support, shorter waiting times, the convenience of evening/weekend appointments, and having access to as many appointments as you need.
+A: There are many reasons for opting for private treatment such as shorter waiting times and the convenience of evening/weekend appointments.
+Private appointment slots are generally longer than those provided by the NHS, and you have access to as many appointments as you need.
+Therefore, the Therapist can provide more personalised support.

 Q: Do I need a Doctor’s referral?